MoonPoet/xaprb-src/content/slides/qconsf-2018-devops-for-the-database/index.md

 * Education is important, your people are smart but that's not sufficient

 ---
+class: title, fogscreen, no-footer, bottom
+background-image: url(pixabay-en-pond-water-shield-dead-end-yellow-3776437.jpg)

 # Pathways To Failure

 ---
+class: roomy
 # Tooling FAIL

-* Fragile, too-eager, or too-ambitious automation
+* Fragile or too-ambitious automation
-* Lack of automation; accepting manual toil
+* Lack of automation / accepting manual toil
-* Two routes to production, for code vs DB
+* Two routes to production---code vs DB

 ???